volkmchl/Competitive-Programming/README.txt

 A set of competitive programming problems I have solved on multiple online judges such as UVa Online Judge, SPOJ, Kattis, and Codeforces.
-Please keep in mind that the solutions to most competitive programming problems are not supposed to be examples of clean code.
+This repo is not supposed to be comprised of clean code.